shepherd-group/pydmqmc/docs/source/dev/new_systems.rst

 .. note::
-    These imports (``from .system`` and ``from ..``) mean we are importing from files rather than the ``pydmqmc``.
-The former imports from a file in the same directory as the file we are editing while the latter imports from the directory above our current one.
+    These imports (``from .system`` and ``from ..``) mean we are importing from files rather than the ``pydmqmc`` library.
+The former imports from the ``system.py`` file in the same directory as the file we are editing while the latter imports the ``utils`` folder from the directory above our current one.
     Importing directly from files and directories like this instead of importing from the ``pydmqmc`` package
     (e.g., ``from pydmqmc.systems import System``) helps prevent circular imports.